oscar-system/GAP_pkg/GAP_pkg_scscp/README.md

 # GAP_pkg_scscp

-This is generated wrapper package for the GAP package SCSCP 2.3.1.
+This is a generated Julia wrapper package for the GAP package SCSCP 2.4.0.

 ## Issues